LauBalos/CloudNetwork/README.md

 Only the JumpBox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 40.78.45.132

-Machines within the network can only be accessed by Private IP Addresses.
+Machines within the network can only be accessed by SSH.
-- Which machine did you allow to access your ELK VM?
-What was its IP address?
+- Only the Jumpbox is allowed to access the ELK Server
 	- JumpBox VM: 10.0.0.4, SSH Port: 22

 A summary of the access policies in place can be found in the table below.